ElinorCrew/power-hack/README.md

 A gamification of electricity meter readings for the energy sector.
 Code provided by ElinorCrew for #PowerHack2014.
 Visit the live demo at [kraftkamp.no](http://kraftkamp.no).

-Currently this project contains [express.js](http://expressjs.com/3x/api.html), [underscore.js](http://underscorejs.org/) and [logfmt](https://github.com/csquared/node-logfmt).
-On the client-side, [knockout.js](http://knockoutjs.com/documentation/introduction.html), [underscore.js](http://underscorejs.org/) and [d3.js](https://github.com/mbostock/d3/wikigit) is pulled directly from CDN.
+This repository contains [express.js](http://expressjs.com/3x/api.html), [underscore.js](http://underscorejs.org/) and [logfmt](https://github.com/csquared/node-logfmt).
+On the client-side, [knockout.js](http://knockoutjs.com/documentation/introduction.html), [underscore.js](http://underscorejs.org/) and [d3.js](https://github.com/mbostock/d3/wikigit) are pulled directly from CDN.
 Bootstrap css is added to /public/style.

-The initial demo page is [d3-knockout-demo](https://github.com/teodoran/d3-knockout-demo), and shows how d3.js and knockout can be used together to create interesting and reusable graphs.
+d3.js and knockout are used together to create interesting and reusable graphs to present electricity consumption data.

 Some links from Demo Steinkjer:
 * [API documentation](https://api.demosteinkjer.no/docs/)